alphagov/govuk-prototype-kit-docs/docs/v13/documentation/github-desktop.md

 1. Select **Add an Existing Repository** (if it's not on the screen, click the **File** menu and select **Add Local Repository**).

-2. Set the **local path** to your prototype folder.
-Github Desktop will now show a warning, but do not worry - this is the correct process.

-A screenshot of GitHub Desktop at this point:
+2. Click the **Choose** button and select your prototype folder.

+### If Github Desktop shows a warning

+You may get a warning, like this screenshot:

 ![Screenshot of the GitHub Desktop app.
 There is a separate pop-up box with the heading 'Add local repository'.
 In this box there is a text input labelled 'local path'.
 A button labelled 'choose'.
 A link titled 'Create a repository'.
 A button labelled 'Cancel'.
 And a button labelled 'Add repository'.](/public/docs/v13/images/docs/github-desktop-add-local-repository.png)

+Do not worry if you get this warning - this is the correct process.

-3. In the warning, click the **create a repository** link.
+1. In the warning, click the **create a repository** link.

-4. On the next screen, titled **Create a repository**, click the **Create repository** button.
+2. On the next screen, titled **Create a repository**, click the **Create repository** button.

 ## Upload your prototype to GitHub